syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-### Detecting the removal of a shape
+### Detecting the removal of a freetext

-The event `FreeTextAnnotationRemoved` will be raised when an freetext annotation is removed from the PDF.
+The event `FreeTextAnnotationRemoved` will be raised when a freetext annotation is removed from the PDF.

 {% tabs %}
 {% highlight xaml %}